-TENNESSEE Statute(s) and TENN.
-CODE ANN. § 68-1-136 (West 2022) regulation(s) Does state allow SSPs by Yes. statute/regulation?
-Do any municipalities or counties within state allow SSPs by ordinance or regulation?
-Unknown.
-Program components If approved by the department of health, a county or district health department or any nongovernmental organization, including an organization that promotes scientifically proven ways of mitigating health risks associated with drug use and other high-risk behaviors, may establish and operate a needle and hypodermic syringe exchange program.
-The objectives of the program shall be to do all of the following: reduce the spread of HIV, AIDS, viral hepatitis, and other bloodborne diseases, reduce needlestick injuries to law enforcement officers and other emergency personnel, and encourage individuals who inject drugs to enroll in evidence-based treatment.
-Programs established pursuant to this section shall offer all of the following: (1) disposal of used needles and hypodermic syringes; (2) needles, hypodermic syringes, and other injection supplies at no cost and in quantities sufficient to ensure that needles, hypodermic syringes, and other injection supplies are not shared or reused; programs shall strive for one-to-one syringe exchanges and no public funds may be used by a nongovernmental organization to purchase needles, hypodermic syringes, or other injection supplies; (3) reasonable and adequate security of program sites, equipment, and personnel; written plans for security shall be provided to the law enforcement offices with jurisdiction in the program location and shall be updated annually; (4) educational materials on all of the following: (a) overdose prevention; (b) the prevention of HIV, AIDS, and viral hepatitis transmission; (c) drug abuse prevention; (d) treatment for mental illness, including treatment referrals; and (e) treatment for substance abuse, including referrals for medication assisted treatment; (5) access to naloxone for the treatment of drug overdose, or referrals to programs that provide access to naloxone for the treatment of a drug overdose; and (6) personal consultations from a program employee or volunteer concerning mental health or addiction treatment as appropriate for each individual requesting services.
+TENNESSEE Program components (continued) The objectives of the program shall be to do all of the following: (1) reduce the spread of HIV, AIDS, viral hepatitis, and other bloodborne diseases; (2) reduce needle stick injuries to law enforcement officers and other emergency personnel; and (3) encourage individuals who inject drugs to enroll in evidence-based treatment.
+Programs established pursuant to this section shall offer all of the following: (1) disposal of used needles and hypodermic syringes; (2) needles, hypodermic syringes, and other injection supplies at no cost and in quantities sufficient to ensure that needles, hypodermic syringes, and other injection supplies are not shared or reused; programs shall strive for one-to-one syringe exchanges and no public funds may be used by a nongovernmental organization to purchase needles, hypodermic syringes, or other injection supplies; (3) reasonable and adequate security of program sites, equipment, and personnel; written plans for security shall be provided to the law enforcement offices with jurisdiction in the program location and shall be updated annually; (4) educational materials on all of the following: (a) overdose prevention; (b) the prevention of HIV, AIDS, and viral hepatitis transmission; (c) drug abuse prevention; (d) treatment for mental illness, including treatment referrals; and (e) treatment of drug overdose, or referrals to program sthat provide access to naloxone for the treatment of a drug overdose; and (6) personal consultations from a program employee or volunteer concerning mental health or addiction treatment as appropriate for each individual requesting services.